Ziamor/Arcana-Compiler/README.md

 ## Introduction

-Arcana is an object-oriented, type-safe, high-level programming language designed to strike a delicate balance between clarity, conciseness, and practicality, aiming to identify and resolve as many errors as possible during compilation.
-It follows a modern syntax and design, taking inspiration from languages, such as C#, Java, Swift, Rust and Kotlin.
+Arcana is an object-oriented, high-level programming language crafted with a focus on clarity, conciseness, and practicality.
+Acknowledging that these attributes often conflict, Arcana strives to strike a balanced harmony among them.
+It aims to minimize errors by catching them during compilation, leveraging a modern syntax influenced by languages like C#, Java, Swift, Rust, and Kotlin.

-Arcana is designed to be a general-purpose language, suitable for a wide range of applications.
-Arcana adheres to the principle of least surprise, favouring simplicity and consistency over complexity and cleverness.
-That isnt to say that Arcana is a simple language, but rather that it is designed to be clear on the expected behavior and reduces the chance of programmer error.
+Designed for general-purpose use, Arcana is adaptable to a broad array of applications.
+It upholds the principle of least surprise, prioritizing straightforwardness and consistency to mitigate complexity and reduce the likelihood of programming errors.
+This focus does not make Arcana a simplistic language; rather, it aims to make its behavior predictable and its usage intuitive, successfully managing the challenges that arise from its goals of clarity, conciseness, and practical utility.

 ## Compiler
 For now the front end will be written with C#, with the backend using LLVM IR.
 Eventully it would be nice to have the langauge to bootstrap itself.